-Octagon, the world’s largest sports marketing firm, got in touch with Axia Public Relations to sponsor its Women’s Tennis Association event in northeast Florida.
-In order to gain the coverage Octagon was looking for, Axia reached out to Sports Illustrated and USA Today along with many other news outlets.
-By the end of its campaign, Axia gained more than a half-million dollars in media exposure and earned media coverage that generated the leads to secure a new title sponsor.
+Octagon, the world’s largest sports marketing firm, selected Axia Public Relations to find a new sponsor its Women’s Tennis Association event in Northeast Florida.
+In order to gain the expsoure Octagon needed to spread the news of this unique opportunity, Axia reached out to Sports Illustrated and USA Today along with many other news outlets.
+By the end of its campaign, Axia gained more than a half-million dollars in earned media coverage that generated the leads required to secure a new title sponsor.

-Octagon, the world’s largest sports marketing firm and leader in athlete management, hired Axia to look for a new sponsor for the WTA event held in Jacksonville, Fla., following Bausch & Lomb’s exit after 22 years as the event’s title sponsor.
+Octagon, the world’s largest sports marketing firm and leader in athlete management, hired Axia to look for a new sponsor for the WTA event held on Amelia Island northeast of Jacksonville, Fla., following Bausch & Lomb’s exit after 22 years as the clay women's tennis event’s title sponsor.

 - John Arrix

 Axia used target news outlets including Sports Illustrated and USA Today, to create a sense of awareness for the tournament sponsorship opportunity and generate inquiries and leads.
-In addition to the media, Axia leveraged its relationships with Northeast Florida corporations and brought them to the event giving a true experience.
+In addition to the media, Axia first served the opportunity to is clients before leveraging its relationships with Northeast Florida corporations and bringing them to the event giving a true experience.

-In the end, Axia secured a sponsor in one of its clients, MPS Group.
-The event was renamed to The MPS Group Championships.
-MPS Group received more than a half-million dollars worth of news coverage, more than the cost its sponsorship investment.
+In the end, Axia secured a sponsor in one of its retained clients, MPS Group, later Adecco Group.
+Axia served the opportunity to MPS Group and its other clients first.
+Once the news coverage phase turned on, it caught the attention of the staffing firm's CEO via a story on the local NPR member station, who then formed an explorator committee.
+After much negotiation, including revenue upgrade, which required relocating the tournament to nearby Ponte Vedra Beach, the event was renamed to The MPS Group Championships.
+MPS Group received more than a half-million dollars worth of news coverage surrounding the tournament, more than the cost its sponsorship investment.